*Last Updated 8/31/21

 Would the offer of a free tattoo make you more inclined to get fresh ink?

-Well, if you have been toying with the idea of getting a tattoo; the offer is coming from a well-respected and clean provider; and you’re just the slightest bit drunk, then quite possibly, yes.
-(Kind of gives new meaning to the idea of locating customers’ pain points, huh?)
+Well, if you have been toying with the idea of getting a tattoo; the offer is coming from someone you respect, and you’re just the slightest bit drunk, then quite possibly, yes.
+(Gives new meaning to the idea of locating customers’ pain points, huh?)

-That’s the power of FREE!

-I’m going to go out on a limb here and say that you probably aren’t offering free tattoos on your website.
-But that doesn’t mean the psychological power of free works fundamentally differently for your products and services.
+That’s the power of free, in a nutshell, but I’m going to go out on a limb here and say that you probably aren’t offering free tattoos on your website.
+But that doesn’t mean you can’t leverage the psychological power of free works for your products and services.

-“Get a free session with a personal trainer when you sign up for a gym membership.”
+For example, “Get a free session with a personal trainer when you sign up for a gym membership.”